What causes rectal bleeding?

 Diverticulosis develops when small pouches (diverticuli) form in weakened sections of intestine lining and protrude through the bowel wall, usually in the sigmoid colon.
 Diverticuli are a common finding among older people in Western societies, and are diagnosed during a colonoscopy or sigmoidoscopy.

 Diverticulosis is a benign (noncancerous) disorder, but bleeding and infection can occur.
 Diverticuli generally occur without symptoms, unless they become blocked and infected and cause diverticulitis.
 Symptoms of diverticulitis include abdominal pain, fever and a sudden change in bowel habits.
 Treatment may include a special diet, antibiotics or surgery.

 What is inflammatory bowel disease (IBD)?

-- Infectious colitis (caused by an infection that attacks the large bowel)
+- Infectious colitis: This can be caused by an infection that attacks the large bowel.

-- Ischemic colitis (the result of a poor blood supply to the colon)
+- Ischemic colitis: This is the result of a poor blood supply to the colon.

-- Radiation colitis (following radiotherapy, usually for prostate, rectal, or gynecological cancer)
+- Radiation colitis: This type can happen following radiotherapy, usually for prostate, rectal or gynecological cancer).

-- Ulcerative colitis (ulcers/sores in the large intestine lining)
+- Ulcerative colitis: This type is characterized by ulcers/sores in the large intestine lining.

 IBD symptoms may include: